neow3j/neow3j-examples-java/neo3-examples/README.md

    Devtracker in the Activity Bar and start the blockchain named `default.neo-express` by clicking on the play button shown when hovering over the name.

-4. Transfer some GAS to the `main-account`, which is used in many examples: Right-click on the `default.neo-express` entry in the Devtracker and choose "Transfer assets".
-In the command palette choose GAS, the amount of GAS to transfer (e.g. 1000), the sending account (`genesis`) and the receicing account (`main-account`).
+4. Transfer some GAS to the `Alice-account`, which is used in many examples: Right-click on the `default.neo-express` entry in the Devtracker and choose "Transfer assets".
+In the command palette choose GAS, the amount of GAS to transfer (e.g. 1000), the sending account (`genesis`) and the receicing account (`Alice-account`).
 After the last step, the transaction hash should be shown in a pop up message.

-5. Execute the same process of step 4 to transfer some NEO to the `main-account`.
+5. Execute the same process of step 4 to transfer some NEO to the `Alice-account`.

-A Neo blockchain is now running and the `main-account` is funded.
+A Neo blockchain is now running and the `Alice-account` is funded.
 The environment is ready to run the Java examples found in this repository. 💪